neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 #### *Textual description*

-“6 bipolar EMG modules were placed on the right arm.
+"6 bipolar EMG modules were placed on the right arm.
 5 were placed on the lower arm and one was placed on the hand.
-See channels.tsv for the mapping between channels and muscles.”
+See channels.tsv for the mapping between channels and muscles."

 #### *Proposed machine-readable metadata in a JSON or TSV file*